Non-preemptive Scheduling in a Smart Grid Model and its Implications on Machine Minimization: Introduction

-\runtitle{Our contribution.} In this paper, we consider a demand response optimization problem.
-We propose the first online algorithm for the general problem with worst case competitive ratio, which is polylogarithm in the max-min ratio of the duration of jobs (Theorem~\ref{thm:general} in Section~\ref{sec:general}); and show that the competitive ratio is asymptotically optimal.
-Interestingly the ratio depends on the max-min width ratio but not the max-min height ratio.
+\runtitle{Our contribution.} In this paper, we consider a demand response optimization problem minimizing the total electricity cost and study its relation with other scheduling problems.
+We propose the first online algorithm for the general problem with worst case competitive ratio, which is polylogarithm in the max-min ratio of the duration of jobs (Theorem~\ref{thm:general} in Section~\ref{sec:general}); and give a lower bound for any online algorithm.
+Interestingly, the ratio depends on the max-min width ratio but not the max-min height ratio.
 The algorithm is based on an $O(1)$-competitive online algorithm for jobs with uniform duration (Section~\ref{sec:general_unit_width}).
 We also propose $O(1)$-competitive online algorithms for some special cases (Section~\ref{sec:special}).
-In addition, we show that the Grid problem is fixed parameter tractable by proposing the first fixed parameter exact algorithms for the problem; and derive lower bounds on the running time (Section~\ref{sec:exact}).
+In addition, we show that the problem is fixed parameter tractable by proposing the first fixed parameter exact algorithms for the problem; and derive lower bounds on the running time (Section~\ref{sec:exact}).
 Table~\ref{tab:summary} gives a summary of our results.
 Interestingly, our online algorithm and exact algorithms depend on the variation of the job widths but not the variation of the job heights.

+We further show that our online algorithms and exact algorithms can be adapted to the objective of minimizing the peak electricity cost, as well as the related problem of non-preemptive machine minimization.
+Our online algorithms are asymptotically optimal for both problems (Section~\ref{sec:peak_online}), with competitive ratio being logarithm in the max-min ratio of the job duration.
+In addition, we show that both problems are fixed-parameter tractable (Section~\ref{sec:other_fpt}).

+\comment{ Moreover, our online algorithms and exact algorithms with slight modifications can be applied for a smart grid scheduling problem with respect to minimizing peak electricity cost and non-preemptive machine minimization problem.
+For both problems, our online algorithms are asymptotically optimal (Section~\ref{sec:peak}), with the competitive ratio being logarithm in the max-min ratio of the duration.
+On the other hand, we show that both problems are also fixed-parameter tractable (Section~\ref{sec:other_fpt}). }